arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ## Contribute

 The Arduino IDE 2 is an open-source project that is free for anyone to download.
-You can contribute to the project through [donations](https://www.arduino.cc/en/donate/), or by reporting issues at [our GitHub repository](https://github.com/arduino/arduino-ide).
+You can contribute to the project through [donations](https://www.arduino.cc/en/donate/), or by reporting issues to [our GitHub repository](https://github.com/arduino/arduino-ide).

 ## Conclusion